 8. DIY Board Game

-I assure you.
+Use this very hungry caterpillar counting board with this hungry caterpillar activity to introduce early math problems and number recognition.
 This Very Hungry Caterpillar count-up will feel like a fun game outside, yet inside, it packs powerful learning through play punch.

 9. DIY Track Large Box Activity